ringating/osu-resizer/README.md

 you must have **[Node.js](https://nodejs.org/)** installed
 1. download and extract this repo
+2. place your beatmap in the script's directory and rename it to "map.osu"
-2. open a terminal in that directory and run node
+3. open a terminal in that directory and run node

 sample run (via windows cmd.exe)